hector-walker6kqj/notes/README.md

 To be an effective programmer, it is crucial to have a deep understanding of the problem you are trying to solve.
 By understanding the requirements and constraints of a project, you can make better design decisions and create more efficient solutions.
 Effective communication is another important skill, as it allows you to collaborate with teammates and stakeholders to achieve common goals.
  - 来自NLP

+# 2023-11-28
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Additionally, always keep learning and staying up-to-date with the latest programming trends and technologies.
+You can do this by reading blogs, attending conferences, or joining online communities.